6 reasons to refinance your mortgage

-Lucy Randall, a non-commissioned Loan Consultant at Better, gives a rundown of mortgage refinance and how to determine if one is right for you.
+Lucy Randall, Director of Sales at Better Mortgage, gives a rundown of mortgage refinance and how to determine if one is right for you.

 When you refinance your mortgage, you are basically swapping out your old loan for a new one.
-There are two main types of refinancing:
+There are two main types of refinances:

 You can get a refinance from any mortgage lender you choose—it doesn’t have to be from your current lender.
 We encourage you to shop around when refinancing, just like you (hopefully) did when you first got your mortgage.

 So, why might you consider refinancing in the first place?
 It all depends on your goals.
 People choose to refinance for a number of reasons, but here are some of the most common motivators:

 1. You want to lower your monthly payments

 If rates have dropped since you got your original mortgage, you may be able to refinance into a loan with a lower rate.
 Doing so may lower your monthly payments, meaning you may also pay less over the life of your loan.
 To find out if you stand to save on your monthly payments, you can check today’s rates in seconds.

 Alternatively, if rates haven’t dropped significantly but you have had or anticipate a decrease in income, you may be able to lengthen your loan term to pay off your loan more gradually.
 For example, if you switch from a 15-year fixed-rate mortgage into a 30-year fixed-rate mortgage, you can make lower monthly payments.
 However, it’s important to note that you’ll also have to pay interest for a longer period of time.